Skip to content

 1) Work / studies

 I had no desire to draw right then.
-So, I took a nap… that lasted until 6am.
+So, I took a nap… that lasted until 6am!
 In a flurry, I scrambled to start and finish the drawing in 2 hours.

 The result resembled the work of a child: rough lines, aggressive shadows and odd proportions.

-I felt ashamed during the critique session.
+I felt so ashamed during the critique session.

 Upholding impossible standards meant I’d take much longer than others to finish tasks.
 If I felt unsure of my abilities, I’d procrastinate or avoid tasks altogether.

-• I like to do things well.
+• I like getting praise.

 • It feels good being #1 in my class/team.